Tango Therapeutics Inc (TNGX) Shares Down Despite Recent Market Volatility - News Heater

-Tango Therapeutics Inc (NASDAQ: TNGX)’s stock price has gone decline by -13.27 in comparison to its previous close of 11.38, however, the company has experienced a -12.27% decrease in its stock price over the last five trading days.
-The Motley Fool reported 2023-10-09 that Tango Therapeutics is a clinical-stage biotech.
-The company has five programs in its pipeline that are focused on fighting various cancers.
+Tango Therapeutics Inc (NASDAQ: TNGX)’s stock price has gone decline by -15.21 in comparison to its previous close of 7.69, however, the company has experienced a -33.94% decrease in its stock price over the last five trading days.
+Zacks Investment Research reported 2023-10-10 that The upside in Tango’s (TNGX) shares can be attributed to the company’s progress with its pipeline candidates.
+A recent acquisition offer for a biotech making similar drugs also bolstered this surge.

 Is It Worth Investing in Tango Therapeutics Inc (NASDAQ: TNGX) Right Now?

-Moreover, the 36-month beta value for TNGX is 0.94.
-Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for TNGX is 0.94.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

-The average price recommended by analysts for Tango Therapeutics Inc (TNGX) is $17.60, which is $7.73 above the current market price.
-The public float for TNGX is 46.52M and currently, short sellers hold a 7.61% of that float.
-On October 10, 2023, TNGX’s average trading volume was 1.96M shares.
+The average price predicted by analysts for TNGX is $17.60, which is $11.08 above the current price.
+The public float for TNGX is 53.94M and currently, short sellers hold a 9.82% ratio of that float.
+The average trading volume of TNGX on October 17, 2023 was 2.31M shares.

 TNGX’s Market Performance